jasonwoodland/iTerm2-borderless/README.md

 2. Press ⌘A, followed by ⌘C to copy the image data to the clipboard.
 3. Right click Terminal.app and click Get Info.
 4. Click the small icon in the top left corner of the inspector and press ⌘V.

+### Moving the window

+You can drag the window by dragging along any edge of the window, eg. click and drag horizontally along the top edge of the window.

+Alternatively, you can also ⌥⇧⌘-drag anywhere on the window.